 All decisions related to conflicts of interest, including transactions and conclusions of joint research agreements with the University of Tsukuba are made by the Board of Directors.
-When a resolution concerns such cases, decision will be made by five directors (three outside directors) and Yoshiyuki Sankai as well as board member affiliated with the University of Tsukuba will not take part.
+When a resolution concerns such cases, decision will be made by three directors (three outside directors) that excludes Yoshiyuki Sankai and any board member affiliated with the University of Tsukuba.
 In addition, Audit and Supervisory Board monitors for cases that may be related to conflicts of interest and reports any findings at the Meeting of the Board of Directors.